Welcome to the UCO Labyrinths – our labyrinths are places for interdisciplinary reflection and creativity on Central’s campus.

 - Many disciplines on campus utilize the labyrinth as a space for creativity including outdoor dance performances, creative writing, team building, professional development and group problem solving (Discipline Knowledge and Leadership).

-- The community is welcome to come to the campus to experience the labyrinth (Service Learning and Civic Engagement).
+- The community is welcome to come to the campus to experience the labyrinths (Service Learning and Civic Engagement).

 For more information about the labyrinth, including ideas for how to use the labyrinth in your classes or department, you can contact any of the following trained labyrinth facilitators.

-Canvas and wooden labyrinths are available for rental by students and faculty through the Department of Kinesiology & Health Studies.
+Canvas and wooden labyrinths are available for rental by students and faculty through the Dr. Virginia Peters Department of Kinesiology & Health Studies.
 For information on rentals, contact Melissa Powers.